Chrysaora hysoscella

 Chrysaora hysoscella, the compass jellyfish, is a common species of jellyfish that inhabits coastal waters in temperate regions of the northeastern Atlantic Ocean, including the North Sea and Mediterranean Sea.
 In the past it was also recorded in the southeastern Atlantic, including South Africa, but this was caused by confusion with close relatives; C. africana, C. fulgida and an undescribed species tentatively referred to as "C. agulhensis".

 It is a true jellyfish displaying radial symmetry with distinct brown markings shaped like elongated V's on its bell.
-C. hysoscella adults are highly susceptible to the parasite Hyperia medusarum but this hasn't had any significant effects on the population.
+C. hysoscella adults are highly susceptible to the parasite Hyperia medusarum, but this has had no significant effects on the population.
 This organism has a benthic polyp stage before developing into a pelagic adult medusae.
 Compass jellyfish consume a variety of marine invertebrates and plankton and are preyed on by very few.
 C. hysoscella contribute to the global issue of jellyfish overpopulation which is concerning to humans for various reasons including recreational interference, economic turmoil for fishing communities, and depleted fish resources.